IntuitDeveloper/intuit-api-docs/docs/use-cases/vendorCredit.md

 ```
 Required fields:
-- id: ID of an existing refundReciept
+- id: ID of an existing Vendor Credit

 Variables: